How Restoring Function Changes Everything

 What Real Change Looks Like

-When fat biology is restored—when the body can use fat safely and effectively—health, energy, resilience, and longevity follow naturally.
+When fat biology is restored—when the body can access, regulate, and use fat safely and effectively—health, resilience, and longevity follow naturally.

 References